awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2019-Noise2Self-eng.md

 ## 5. Conclusion
 Noise2Self removes noise in a self-supervision method, unlike other denoising methods.
 The advantage of this model is that it can remove noise without prior learning about the noise and can be trained without a clean image.
-However, there is a trade-off between bias and variance depending on how the size of J is set.
+However, there is a limitation which is trade-off between bias and variance depending on how the size of J is set.

 ### Take home message